DALLAS GREASE TRAP SERVICES

 What is an HGI?

-An HGI is an abbreviation for hydromechanical grease interceptor.
+An HGI is an abbreviation for a hydromechanical grease interceptor.
 It’s a technical term describing what is commonly known as a grease trap.
 These are typically installed immediately after the sink drain and FOG conveyance units.
-The amount of water which flows through them determines what capacity required, usually from 20 to 50 GPM.
+The amount of water that flows through them determines what capacity is required, usually from 20 to 50 GPM.

 What is a GGI?

 A GGI is an abbreviation meaning gravity grease interceptor.
 These are typically installed outside near the kitchen, either below or above the ground.
 These come in sizes from 1000 to 4000 gallons.
 Their primary purpose is to separate grease waste and particulates from wastewater.